2010: a small crop of beautiful grapes

 COLOUR: Deep, intense ruby-red with purplish highlights.

-BOUQUET: Floral, with hints of rose, moss and fresh mushrooms.
+NOSE: Floral, with hints of rose, moss and fresh mushrooms.

 PALATE: Spicy, concentrated and well-structured.
 Fresh, ripe, spicy tannin.
 Quite thick.